FangpingWan/EXP2SL/README.md

    [n fold] should be a nonnegative integer represents the n-fold cross-validation you want to perform.

    [n repetition] should be a nonnegative integer represents the the number of repetition of cross validation under different random seeds you want to perform.
- 3. The list of AUROC and AUPR of each fold will be saved.
+ 3. The list of AUROC and AUPR of cross-validation will be saved.

 # Contacts